-The table 3 below shows the time series 1993-2014 and the 2014-2030 projections of F-gases as GWP contributions.
-In this report the projection has been extended to year 2030.
+The table 3 below shows the time series 1993-2016 and the 2016-2030 projections of F-gases as GWP contributions.

-The emission projections are determined by starting with a 'steady state' consumption using 2014 as the reference year and the cut-off dates for the phasing-out of specific substances, cf. the Statutory Order regulating certain industrial greenhouse gases /30/.
+The emission projections are determined by assuming a 'steady state' consumption using 2016 as the reference year and the cut-off dates for the phasing-out of specific substances, cf. the Statutory Order regulating certain industrial greenhouse gases /30/.